Propensity score adjustment when errors in achievement measures inform treatment assignment: Forming a matched comparison group for early adopters of ADSY Forming a matched comparison group for early adopters of ADSY

 Since the subgroup average true scores are unknown, Table \ref{tables:adsy_balance} reports standardized differences between ADSY and non-ADSY schools in EB predictions of those scores.
 Differences in the matched samples only figure matched sets where at least one ADSY and one non-ADSY school had students that took the assessment on which a comparison is being drawn; a matched pair is dropped from the comparison of Black or African American students on 5th grade math, for example, if either school did not have Black or African American students that took the 5th grade math assessment.
 Across subgroups and assessments, ML PS estimates achieve the best balance on average, with an average standardized difference between group means of 0.033 (presented in Table \ref{tables:adsy_balance} on a scale $10^{2}$ times the original scale).
 Matching on naive and RC PS estimates achieved slightly worse average balance, reporting average differences of 0.039 and 0.046, respectively.
 Matching on ML estimates also achieved the best balance on the scores for which the least balance was attained: the least balanced EB predictions had a standardized difference-in-means of 0.071, while matching on naive and RC estimates resulted in maximum differences of 0.091 and 0.193, respectively.
 However, after matching on RC estimates only two subgroups have residual covariate imbalances large enough to require post-matching covariate adjustment, according to the standards of the What Works Clearinghouse \parencite{wwc}, while matching on ML and naive estimates leaves three subgroups needing adjustment.

 Table \ref{tables:adsy_estimates} reports the results of the placebo test.
-We use the estimator and associated variance estimator of \textcite{wasserman_effects_2025} to produce covariate-adjusted differences in four placebo outcomes: average math and reading scores for Asian 3rd graders, and average math and reading scores for White 3rd graders.
+We use the estimator and associated variance estimator of \textcite{wasserman_dissertation_2026} to produce covariate-adjusted differences in four placebo outcomes: average math and reading scores for Asian 3rd graders, and average math and reading scores for White 3rd graders.
 The p-values in the table reflect a max-T multiplicity correction applied within families of hypotheses tested using the same set of PS estimates.
 Differences in math and reading scores for White 3rd grade students are not significant using any estimator, while differences for Asian students are significant at the 0.001 level for all estimators.
-The results across PS estimates do not differ materially, but it is clear that in the case of estimating differences in scores for Asian students, there still remains a significant amount of confounding.
+The results across PS estimates do not noticeably differ, suggesting that balance in scores for Hispanic and Black students does not imply balance in scores for Asian students.
+One possible reason for the observed imbalance is exactly the issue we set out to address: in TEA's test score data from 2019, the median number of Asian students at a school taking the 3rd grade math assessment was exactly zero; the 75th percentile was only three.
+As we have discussed, subgroup averages from these small handfuls of students (when available at all) will be highly variable.
+In contrast, the median school had 13 white students take the 3rd grade math assessment, with the 75th percentile being 37 students.
+Balancing achievement for white students between ADSY and non-ADSY schools may be less of a challenge given these subgroup sizes.